AnyLog-co/documentation/training/Session II (Deployment).md

 # Populating Data

-Data will be added to the 2 Operator nodes in the following manner:
+Data associated to different tables will be added to the 2 Operator nodes in the following manner:

 * AnyLog Operator I  - A data generator creates simulated data on Operator Node I.
     * The data generator requires [Python](https://www.python.org/downloads/) pre-installed.